Otology & Neurotology

 Conditions We Treat

-• Balance Disorders and Vertigo: Many different problems can result in poor balance, vertigo (the feeling of spinning), or dizziness.
+• Balance disorders and vertigo: Many problems can result in poor balance, vertigo (the feeling of spinning), or dizziness.
 Our center can help determine and treat the underlying cause.

-• Hearing Loss: Hearing loss can be divided into two types: conductive (a mechanical blockage of sound) and sensorineural (an inner ear or nerve problem).
-We offer a wide variety of treatments, from hearing aids to implantable devices such as cochlear implants.
+• Hearing loss: Hearing loss can be divided into two types: conductive (a blockage of sound) and sensorineural (an inner ear or nerve problem).
+We offer a wide variety of treatments, from hearing aids to cochlear implants.

-• Tinnitus: Tinnitus, often a high-pitched ringing in the ears, may be the result of hearing loss.
-The first step is to have a hearing test.
+• Tinnitus: This high-pitched ringing in the ears may be the result of hearing loss.
+The first step to treatment is have a hearing test.

 Endoscopic Ear Surgery